 The Infobip Incident Status page contains information about ongoing and past incidents that occurred on the Infobip platform and affected Infobip products and services.

-Also, this page shows information about active or incoming regular and emergency maintenances that may affect certain service performance.
+Also, this page shows information about active or incoming regular and emergency maintenance that may affect certain service performance.

-The Status page is divided into 5 regions:
+The Status page is divided into three main sections:

-- Applications – Refers to all applications and services that you can use via the Infobip web interface.
+- Applications – All applications and services that you can use via the Infobip web interface.

 You will find several subscription options on the Status page: